FFmpeg/FFV1/ffv1.md

 ### colorspace_type

-`colorspace_type` specifies color space losslessly encoded, Pixel transformation used by the encoder, as well as interleave method.
+`colorspace_type` specifies the color space losslessly encoded, the Pixel transformation used by the encoder, as well as interleave method.

 |value  | color space losslessly encoded  | transformation                  | interleave method               |
 |-------|:--------------------------------|:--------------------------------|:--------------------------------|